Understanding Mix: The Sound, the Feeling, & the Science

 When the word "mix" is used in voice training, it often causes more confusion than clarity.
 See my blog post on other confusing voice terminology (head & chest voice).

-But as an Estill Master Trainer (EMT), I am passionate about helping singers define real world vocal terminology.
+As an Estill Master Trainer (EMT), I am passionate about helping singers define real-world vocal terminology.

 So, let’s take a deeper dive into the popular voice quality: “mix.”

-A 'mix' voice quality is light and sweet in tone, but usually retains enough resonance to carry acoustically.
+A 'mix' voice quality is characterized by a light and sweet tone.
+However, it usually retains enough resonance to carry acoustically.

 Build Your Mix

-To “thin out” your Thick Folds, one effective strategy is Thyroid: Tilt.
+To “thin out” your Thick Folds, try using Thyroid: Tilt as an effective strategy.

 Your True Vocal Folds are attached to your Thyroid Cartilage.
-When the Thyroid tilts, the vocal folds lengthen and quite literally, “thin out.”
+When the Thyroid tilts, the vocal folds lengthen and effectively “thin out.”

-1. Demonstrate a descending major scale on the word “you” using Thick True Vocal Folds with a Vertical Thyroid (no tilt).
-This should sound and feel harsh.
-Don’t adjust the recipe—just notice it.
+Demonstrate a descending major scale on the word “you” using Thick True Vocal Folds with a Vertical Thyroid (no tilt).
+Notice how harsh it sounds.

-2. Now, repeat the descending scale on “you,” still using Thick Folds, but this time add Thyroid Tilt.
-The result should sound sweeter and less “Thick.”
+Now, repeat the descending scale on “you,” still using Thick Folds, but this time add Thyroid Tilt.
+Listen for a sweeter, less harsh sound.

-3. You’ll likely need to lean even more towards Thin Folds.
-Experiment with the intensity of your Thyroid Tilt—try it at a 5, an 8, even a 10.
+You’ll likely need to lean toward Thin Folds even more.
+Experiment with the intensity of your Thyroid Tilt.
+Try it at levels like 5, 8, and even 10.
 The more you tilt, the thinner your vocal folds become.

-Without any manipulation, your vocal folds are Thicker on lower pitches and thinner on higher ones.
-So when building your mix, work from the top of your range down.
+Without manipulation, your vocal folds are Thicker on lower pitches and thinner on higher ones.
+So, when building your mix, start from the top of your range down.

 About the author: Luke Steinhauer, MBA, is a premier Vocal Coach, Director of Operations @ Estill Voice International, a TEDx speaker, and Estill Master Trainer (EMT) based in New York City.
 Luke is a graduate of The University of Michigan and Baruch College, Zicklin School of Business, CUNY.
 Socials: @lukesteinhauervoice @estillvoice